sheffield-bioinformatics-core/rnaseq-beginners/index.md

 9. Click Submit

-The first figure that appears
+The page that appears can give a summary of the analysis performed (i.e. the number of genes that were used as input and how many names were recognised as valid gene names) along with various visualisations.
+The *bar plot* shows the amount of enrichment for the pathways identified as being significant.
+A larger enrichment score indicates for a pathway indicates that genes are found in the list of gene names **more than you would expect by chance**.
+However, the pathways with the largest enrichment are not neccesarily the most significant.

 ![](media/webgestalt_2.png)

-The table output shows details of the most over-represented pathwways.
-Click on a pathway name in the left-hand column gives more information on the genes belonging to that pathway
+The table output shows details of the most over-represented pathways.
+Clicking on a pathway name in the left-hand column gives more information on the genes belonging to that pathway - including the names of genes in that pathway that were found in the list of genes.
+The **Expect** and **Ratio** columns indicate how many genes in a pathway that are *expected* to be found in the uploaded gene list, and how many more times genes in the pathway *actually occur* in the gene list.
+All columns in the table can be sorted.

 ![](media/webgestalt_3.png)